BardoQi/Sight/README.md

 Get the value form the field.

-If the class is MultiMapItem, you shold pass $offset.
+If the class is MultiMapItem, you should pass $offset.

 #### Exceptions

-There are many exceptions for helping your coding and to flaten your developing.
+There are many exceptions for helping your coding and to flatten your developing.

-We are enjoy to tell you the detail about:
+We are enjoying to tell you the detail about:

 * Message: 'KeyedBy can not be empty!'

   -- For reduce the performance, we should make the join array keyed.
-So you must give the KeydBy argument.
+So you must give the KeyedBy argument.

 * Message: 'The KeyedBy '.$name.' is not correct!'